betaflight/betaflight/docs/Telemetry.md

 ## MAVLink telemetry

 MAVLink is a very lightweight, header-only message marshalling library for micro air vehicles.
-Cleanflight supports MAVLink for compatibility with ground stations, OSDs and antenna trackers built for PX4, PIXHAWK, APM and Parrot AR.Drone platforms.
+INAV supports MAVLink for compatibility with ground stations, OSDs and antenna trackers built for PX4, PIXHAWK, APM and Parrot AR.Drone platforms.

-MAVLink implementation in Cleanflight is transmit-only and usable on low baud rates and can be used over soft serial.
+MAVLink implementation in INAV is transmit-only and usable on low baud rates and can be used over soft serial.

 ## SmartPort (S.Port)